Chart Color Schemes

 The level of cultural diversity witnessed in Aberfeldie was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Aberfeldie has a cultural diversity above average, with 19.0% of its population born overseas and 21.3% speaking a language other than English at home.
-Christianity is the predominant religion in Aberfeldie, making up 64.7% of people there, compared to None% across Greater Melbourne.
-The top three ancestry groups are Australian (19.4%), English (18.2%), and Italian (13.9%).
+Aberfeldie's cultural diversity is above average, with 19.0% of its population born overseas and 21.3% speaking a language other than English at home.
+Christianity is the predominant religion in Aberfeldie, comprising 64.7%, compared to 43.0% across Greater Melbourne.
+The top three ancestry groups are Australian (19.4%), English (18.2%), and Italian (13.9%), with Italian being significantly higher than the regional average of 5.2%.

 Frequently Asked Questions - Diversity